alifsemi/alif_M55-viewfinder/README.md

 cd alif_M55-viewfinder
 git submodule update --init
 ```

-To build the application for a supported board other than the DevKit, you have to update the `board.h` file to pick the right variant of the board.
-By default the template will build for gen2 DevKit.

 The required software setup consists of *VS Code*, *Git*, *CMake*, *Ninja build system*, *cmsis-toolbox*, *Arm GNU toolchain* and *Alif SE tools*.
 By default the template project uses J-link so *J-link software* is required for debugging.